Background

 After a period of inactivity. a rebranded Mona Entrepreneurial and Commercialization Centre (MECC) emerged as a Social Enterprise with a focus on serving the vulnerable community and a mandate for commercialization and Technology Transfer.
 This mandate is consistent with the economic push from the Government of Jamaica as well as many development agencies in the region.
 MECC remains a University owned mixed use incubator offering flexible arrangements for entrepreneurs.

-Despite our many challenges, in our almost seven years of existence, we (as MBSS and as MECC) have serviced 72 clients (rental, short term as well as incubatees/entreps) with a cumulative 500 jobs created and 3500 entrep contacts.
-Among our portfolio we have award winning entreps including two who have won awards for innovation, one for resilience at StartUp Chile Demo Week, another for social enterprise, two Young Leaders of the Americas Fellows (YLAI) and numerous competition winners and finalists on campus, in National, Regional as well as International Business Model Competitions etc .
+Despite our many challenges, in our almost seven years of existence, we (as MBSS and as MECC) have serviced 81 clients (rental, short term as well as incubatees/entreps) with a cumulative 613 jobs created and 4016 entrep contacts.
+Our clients and alum have recieved over US$1.5 million in awards, grants & investments.
+Among our portfolio we have award winning entreps including two who have won awards for innovation, one for resilience at StartUp Chile Demo Week, another for social enterprise, three Young Leaders of the Americas Fellows (YLAI) and numerous competition winners and finalists on campus, in National, Regional as well as International Business Model Competitions etc .
 Our clients have new opportunities because of inhouse legal support to facilitate Intellectual Property Strategy Development and Internationalization.
-We currently house 24 clients from various industries and have among our two graduates a High Growth Entrepreneur (IT Developer).

 Vision & Mission